QueueClassic/queue_classic/readme.md

-# Queue Classic
+# queue_classic
-1.0.0
+v1.0.0

-Queue Classic is a PostgreSQL-backed queueing library that is focused on concurrent job locking, minimizing database load & providing a simple & intuitive user experience.
+queue_classic is a PostgreSQL-backed queueing library that is focused on concurrent job locking, minimizing database load & providing a simple & intuitive user experience.

-Queue Classic Features:
+queue_classic features:

 * Support for multiple queues with heterogeneous workers
 * Utilization of Postgres' PUB/SUB